OuhscBbmc/redcap-migration/migration-to-new-server.md

 * If you're using Windows & RDP (or Linux & ssh windows), you can just copy & paste across machines.

-Strategy for transferring PHI files {Thomas}
+Strategy for transferring PHI files 🥋
 ------------

 * Specifically, edocs & database.